adnant1/streamcache/README.md

 - **SET / GET** — Store and retrieve values by key with low-latency lookups.
 - **TTL support** — Automatic expiration of keys after a defined time.
 - **Min-heap eviction** — Priority-based removal of expired keys with minimal overhead.
-- **Background eviction thread** — Proactively evicts expired keys in an event driven manner, so reads/writes don't pay cleanup costs.
+- **Background eviction thread** — Proactively evicts expired keys and cleans key logs in an event driven manner, so reads/writes don't pay cleanup costs.
 - **REPLAY** — Retrieve historical values for a key in its TTL window from the log.
 - **Append-only log** — Durable in-memory history for every key.
 - **CLI REPL** — Direct, command-line interaction with the engine.